For a complete video overview on dotloop's best practices, we have a training video HERE.

 - Share a single document.
 Sharing a single document is the easiest and most basic form of sharing.
 The best practice here is to checkmark the document, and click the share button on the top right of your documents section.
 It doesn't matter if you're sharing it with an individual or with a number of recipients, just checkmark whoever needs to receive/have access to the document, and choose their permission to the right of their name.
 Click SHARE on the bottom right of the window.
 That's it.

 - Share multiple documents.
 Sharing more than one document can be really easy and comes down to permissions.
 Do you only need signatures and/or initials on all of the documents being shared?
 Perfect, checkmark the multiple documents, click SHARE, then checkmark the individuals who need the documents and choose the proper permissions (view, can sign, can fill & sign), and then click SHARE.

 - Share multiple documents but some need to be filled out and others just need to be signed/initialed.
 When you are sharing, you are able to change the permissions you give to an individual and note you're assigning that permission to all of the documents.
 Therefore, you should give the recipient Can sign permissions when they just need to sign.
 On the other hand, when it comes to a disclosure that the seller needs to fill out, you would want to give them CAN FILL & SIGN for only that document in a separate sharing instance.
 So, go through your documents and checkmark the documents which only require a signature and share those off with the CAN SIGN permission.
 Then, go back through and share that disclosure with CAN FILL & SIGN.
 Yes, they will receive two emails, however, this ensures you will receive all the documents back signed and completed as quickly and compliant as possible.
-Feel free to text or email the signer, letting them know why they're receiving two separate emails from dotloop for this purpose.
+Feel free to send the recipient a custom message, letting them know why they're receiving two separate emails from dotloop for this purpose.

 More information on sharing can be found in our article on sharing.